 • coma,

 Ketoacidosis is a condition caused by poisoning with ketone bodies, primarily acetone.
-Ketone bodies occur when the body begins to burn fat stores in order to extract energy from fat.
+Ketone bodies occur when the body begins to burn fat reserves to extract energy from fat.

-If complications do not kill a person, they can make him disabled.
+Even if complications do not kill a person, they can make him disabled.
 However, the prognosis of type 1 diabetes without proper treatment is poor.
-Mortality reaches 100%, and the patient can live a year or two at the most.
+The mortality rate reaches 100%, and the patient can only live for a year or two.

-This is a dangerous complication that occurs with type 1 diabetes.
+This is a dangerous complication that occurs in type 1 diabetes.
 It is typical for patients undergoing insulin therapy.
-Hypoglycemia is observed at glucose levels below 3.3 mmol / l.
-It can occur when there is a violation of the meal schedule, excessive or unplanned physical activity, exceeding the dosage of insulin.
-Hypoglycemia is dangerous with loss of consciousness, coma and death.
+Hypoglycemia occurs when glucose levels are below 3.3 mmol/L. It can occur when eating habits are violated, excessive or unplanned physical activity, or insulin dosage is exceeded.
+Hypoglycemia is dangerous due to loss of consciousness, coma and death.

 Diagnostics

-Usually the symptoms of the disease are difficult to confuse with something else, so the doctor in most cases can easily diagnose diabetes.
-However, type 1 diabetes can sometimes be confused with its counterpart, type 2 diabetes, which requires a slightly different approach to treatment.
-There are also rare borderline types of DM, which have a set of features of both type 1 diabetes and type 2 diabetes.
+Typically, the symptoms of the disease are difficult to confuse with something else, so in most cases a doctor can easily diagnose diabetes.
+However, it is sometimes possible to confuse type 1 diabetes with its counterpart, type 2 diabetes, which requires a slightly different approach to treatment.
+There are also rare borderline types of diabetes, which have a set of features of both type 1 diabetes and type 2 diabetes.

-The main diagnostic method is a blood test for sugar content.
+The main diagnostic method is a blood sugar test.
 Blood for analysis is usually taken on an empty stomach - from a finger or from a vein.
-A urine test for sugar content, a glucose load test, and a glycated hemoglobin test may be prescribed.
-To determine the state of the pancreas, an analysis is made for C-peptide.
+A urine test for sugar content, a glucose load test, and an analysis for glycated hemoglobin may be prescribed.
+To determine the condition of the pancreas, a C-peptide test is done.

 Treatment of type 1 diabetes